jeroengerits/twine/README.md

 # Twine

-Twine is a Laravel utility for fluently building CSS class name strings.
+A Laravel utility for building CSS class strings with a clean API.

 > Work-in-progress: do not use in production.